 - The paper-based TOEFL with the Test of Written English (TWE) with a minimum score of 550 and a minimum score of 4 on the TWE (Note: The TOEFL score recovery code for UMGC is 5804.)

 - The International English Language Testing System (IELTS)—including both the academic writing and academic reading modules—with a minimum overall score of 6.5

 - The EIKEN Test in Practical English Proficiency with a minimum grade of Pre-1.

-- Applicants can also demonstrate English proficiency by submitting an official transcript indicating completion of at least 12 credits of graduate coursework with a grade of "B" or higher at an approved degree-granting university or college.
+- An official transcript indicating completion of at least 12 credits of graduate coursework with a grade of "B" or higher at an approved degree-granting university or college.
+You must have earned the credits in the past two years.
 All credit is subject to review before being accepted as evidence of English proficiency.